wp-plugins/pretty-link/readme.txt

 http://blairwilliams.com/pl

-Here's a named Pretty Link (I used the slug 'aweber') that redirects to my affiliate link for aweber.com -- only the mailing list software out there -- in my humble opinion :) :
+Here's a named Pretty Link (I used the slug 'aweber') that redirects to my affiliate link for aweber.com -- only the BEST mailing list and autoresponder service out there -- in my humble opinion :) :

 http://blairwilliams.com/aweber